azl-tc/twitter_sentiment/README.md

 # twitter_sentiment
-NLP-based App on Twitter by Keywords and Topics
+NLP-based Insight on Twitter by Keywords and Topics